-Tagle led the awarding of plaques of recognition to CCDC's educational partners the Man-iyaman Recognition Program which is the main highlight of the school's 30th founding anniversary celebration.
+Tagle led the awarding of plaques of recognition to CCDC's educational partners during the Man-iyaman Recognition Program which is the main highlight of the school's 30th founding anniversary celebration.

 The awardees include the Provincial Government of Benguet; Commission on Audit-Cordillera (Local Govt.
-Sector (LGS), Audit Group C): Department of Science and Technology - Cordillera; and Commission on Higher Education - Cordillera.
+Sector (LGS), Audit Group C); Department of Science and Technology - Cordillera; and Commission on Higher Education - Cordillera.

-Also recognized are the local government units of La Trinidad and Kabayan, both in Benguet, as well as the accounting firms LMT Accounting and Auditing and Services, Pakias Accounting and Auditing Services.
+Also recognized are the local government units of La Trinidad and Kabayan, 30 Y both in Benguet, as well as the accounting firms LMT Accounting and Auditing Services, and Pakias Accounting and Auditing Services.

-Recognition was also given to BSU and Community Multi-Purpose Cooperative; DENR-CAR Employees Multi-Purpose Cooperative; JYC Marosan's View Deck Café Continue on P10 a fitting tribute program, Cordillera Career Development College (CCDC) honored its employees who have been in service for a long period as part of its 30th foundation anniversary celebration on April 3.
+Recognition was also given to BSU and Community Multi-Purpose Cooperative; DENR-CAR Employees Multi-Purpose Cooperative; JYC Marosan's View Deck Café Continue on P10